devonadam/codingBook/book.md

 ### Testing
-run functions you write first, before publishing them, to check they work Jest
+run functions you write first, before publishing them, to check they work
+#### Jest

 ### Modules
 unfortunately Javascript has different types of module syntax

+common-js - require("")
+es modules - import from
 ### Bundling
 Bundlers resolve imports.
 They can convert one import syntax into another, making nodejs libraries run in the browser, for example.
 They also integrate with other tools, like transpilers
-Webpack
+#### Webpack

 ### Transpiling
-This reads the syntax using an Abstract Syntax Tree and can therefore replace one piece of code with another.
-Used predominantly for backwards browser compatibility but it is also used for converting JSX into React
+Transpilers read the syntax using an Abstract Syntax Tree and replace one piece of code with another.
+Used mostly for browser compatibility or converting JSX into React.createElement
-Babel
+#### Babel

 ### Linting
-Its kind of like a spell checker for a word document.
-If finds syntax errors in the code.
+Its kind of like a spell checker for code.
+If finds syntax errors.
-ESlint
+#### ESlint

 ### Typing
 provides the computer with more information about your code.
 Catches errors.